captainjames/ToneWithoutDelay/README.md

 So that You can connect multiple piezo-buzzers or speakers for multiple channels of tone output pins.

 This is the first version of the program.
-Tested With SPEEEduino v1.1(issued by Singapore Polytechnic).
+Tested With SPEEEduino v1.1(Arduino board from Singapore Polytechnic).
 This code support Arduino Uno and other arduino boards with a DRAM >= 2048 Bytes.

 James Wang (Lekkon7193)